doulabglobal/vigia-incubanet-framework/vif/09-governance-legal.md

 ## **9.1 Purpose of the Governance & Legal Toolkit**

-The governance and legal toolkit provides the **institutional, regulatory, and operational scaffolding** required to implement and sustain a national public–private incubator network using the Vigía IncubaNet Framework (VIF).
+The governance and legal toolkit provides the **institutional, regulatory, and operational scaffolding** required to implement and sustain a national public–private incubator network using the Vigía Incubation Framework (VIF).

 This section offers: